-The Linux Audit Subsystem (LAuS) is designed to be a CAPP compliant audit system for Linux.
-LAuS is built on top of systrace which is a system call security policy enforcement engine first developed for BSD but ported to Linux.
+The Lightweight Audit Framework (LAF) is designed to be a CAPP compliant audit system for Linux.
 The subsystem allows configuring the events to be actually audited from the set of all events that are possible to be audited.
 Those events are configured in a specific configuration file and then the kernel is notified to build its own internal structure for the events to be audited.